codenamey/IMAPGuard/README.md

 Before you begin, make sure you have Python installed on your system.
 You can install the required Python libraries by running the following command:

-pip install imaplib2 scikit-learn numpy pandas tqdm python-dotenv
+pip install imaplib2 scikit-learn numpy pandas tqdm python-dotenv transformers torch

 ## Configuration
 1. Create a .env file in the root directory of the project with the following contents: